Capillary/api-documentation/source/includes/_transaction.md

 returnType** | enum | For a return transaction, pass the return type.
 Value: `AMOUNT`, `FULL`, `LINE_ITEM`, `CANCELLED`. billAmount* | double | Net transaction amount. billNumber* |  string | Unique transaction number.
 The uniqueness either at till, store, or org, depends on the configuration `CONF_LOYALTY_BILL_NUMBER_UNIQUE_IN_DAYS` set on InTouch **Settings** > **System & Deployment** > **InTouch POS Configuration** > **Billing**.
-currency | string | ISO currency code of the transaction.
+billingDate | date-time | Date and time of the transaction in the `YYYY-MM-DDTHH:MM:SSZ` format. currency | string | ISO currency code of the transaction.
 Org's base currency is considered by default.
-For example, `INR` for Indian Rupee, `SGD` for Singapore Dollar, `EUR` for Euro, `IQD` for Iraqi Dinar. discount | double | Discount availed for the transaction (discount amount). grossAmount | double | Transaction amount before discount. note | string | Additional information about the transaction. lineItemsV2 | obj | Details of line-items.
+For example, `INR` for Indian Rupee, `SGD` for Singapore Dollar, `EUR` for Euro, `IQD` for Iraqi Dinar. discount | double | Discount availed for the transaction or line item (discount amount) . grossAmount | double | Transaction amount before discount. note | string | Additional information about the transaction. lineItemsV2 | obj | Details of line-items.